aws-samples/video-understanding-solution/README.md

 2. More variable components (driven mainly by the total number of video minutes being processed and the activities e.g. chat):

     2.1.
 Amazon Rekognition - Pricing is [here](https://aws.amazon.com/rekognition/pricing/).
 You may be eligible for its FREE TIER for video analysis.
 This solution uses Stored Video Analysis for Label Detection and Text Detection.
-The cost can vary based on the video duration and the number of videos being processed.
+When "Person" object is detected, it also calls the DetectFaces and RecognizeCelebrities image APIs.
+The cost can vary based on the video duration, the number of videos being processed, and the richness of information in the video.

     2.2.
 Amazon Transcribe - Pricing is [here](https://aws.amazon.com/transcribe/pricing/).
 Youo may be eligible for its FREE TIER.
 This solution uses Standard Batch transcription.
 The cost can vary based on the video duration and the number of videos being processed.